bacox/edgecaffe/README.md

 ### C++

 The targets can be build with `Cmake`.
-There 3 binary examples in this project:
+There 4 binary examples in this project:

-* **RunPipeline**: The main executable to run and profile DNNs.
-Note: It is important that the models are split (With the `ModelSplitter`) before running this executable.
-  * Build: `make RunPipeline`
-  * Usage: `./RunPipeline <mode> [outputfile.csv]`.
-The mode can be one of the scheduling policies: `linear`, `bulk`, `deepeye` or `partial`.
-The output file argument is optional and can be set to define the name of the output file used to write the profiling data towards.
-The default value of the output file is `output.csv` in the analysis folder.
 * **Modelsplitter**: A tool used to split caffemodel files in smaller model files.
   * Build: `make ModelSplitter`
   * Usage: `./ModelSplitter pathToModel1 [pathToModel2] ...`